rajatjain007/HelloEthWorld/README.md

 # HelloEthWorld
-Programming my first smart contract using Truffle.
+Programming my first smart contract in Solidity.
+Tools used: VSC, Truffle and Ganache.